Welcome to New Zealand's most comprehensive database of freely available camping information. This is the only travel map of its kind in NZ.

 We got there and soon tried to dig a hole in the sand to get some warm volcanic heated water, but we found *almost* boiling water just a few centimeters of the beach (where salt water was cold).
 It is a marvelous spectacle to have a hot bath with thermally heated water at the seashore.
 Something that you need to experience once in your lifetime.

-Reviewed about 6 years ago and experienced in July 2018
+Reviewed over 3 years ago and experienced in July 2018

 5.0/5